Boxes of Hope and Mini Marshmallows

 Today, Jeni continues to pay it forward at Midwest Food Bank because she knows, through help and hope…comes healing.
 “Now that my boys are old enough, I bring them to volunteer and they love it,” she smiled.
 “It’s our turn to give back.”

-To Jeni, hope comes in many forms.
-Sometimes it’s a smile.
+STORY UPDATE: Effective January 2018, Jeni is now the Operations Manager at Midwest Food Bank.
+She says hope comes in many forms.
+Sometimes it's a smile.
 Or a box of mini-marshmallows.
 Or a new pair of shoes.
-But no matter the many ways in which it’s received… care and love are the end result.
+But no matter the way in which it's received, care and love are the end result.